Owning a website gives you an online presence, but making it appear in search results is what will bring you prospective leads and customers.

 That’s exactly what schema markup and structured data can do for your website.

-- What does Schema Markup look like?
-Is It Easy To Implement?
+- What does Schema Markup look like on a website?
+Is it easy to implement?

 - Knowledge Graph

-- How do Rich Results get you more Traffic from Search Engines?
+- How do Rich Results get you more Traffic from Search Engine Results?

 Search engines like Google are smart.
-But even though Google employs sophisticated algorithms that make non-computer scientists cry and Ph.
-D. research-based tactics like Natural Language Processing, Google’s robots still don’t have a foolproof way to establish context.
+But their robots still don’t have a foolproof way to establish context.

 For example, search engines might struggle to establish that this specific number is the review rating for a product while this other number is the price of that same product.

-Structured data exists to solve this context problem and explicitly tells search engines exactly what’s what on your site.
+Structured data exists to solve this context problem and explicitly tells search engines exactly what’s what on your website.

 It’s a behind-the-scenes code format that lets you specifically tell search engines, “hey, this number here is the rating of the product.
 We gave it 4.5-stars out of 5.
 And that the other number is the price – it costs $49.99”.